Radio Host Dianna Ploss Loses Job After Racist Rant On Video

 Dianna Ploss was formerly a radio host in New Hampshire for WSMN 1590.
 However, she recently lost her job after she yelled at landscapers for not speaking English.
-Strangely enough, she posted the video of the incident to her own Facebook page where it then went viral and earned lots of backlash, according to TMZ.
+Strangely enough, she posted the video of the incident to her own Facebook page where it then went viral and earned backlash, according to TMZ.

 In the video, which Ploss filmed herself, she confronts a group of men that are trying to work and asks them why they are not speaking English.
 One man began to explain that they know how to speak English but were choosing to speak Spanish to one another.